katierose1029/gsoc_blog/_posts/2017-07-09-Workflow-Organization-cont.markdown

 * When updating MPL a bug came up
     * Note: the bug was fixed
 * Installing artist-dev branch of MPL

+Questions to ask Thomas & Ryan:
+1. How do I know which version I am currently using?
+    * Which branch is active while testing?